mgechev/revive/RULES_DESCRIPTIONS.md

 _Description_: A method that modifies its receiver value can have undesired behavior.
 The modification can be also the root of a bug because the actual value receiver could be a copy of that used at the calling site.
 This rule warns when a method modifies its receiver.

 _Configuration_: N/A

+## nested-structs

+_Description_: Packages declaring structs that contain other inline struct definitions can be hard to understand/read for other developers.

+_Configuration_: N/A